gafderks/dbase/README.md

 Roadmap
 -------

-- [ ] Suggested material bookings.
-If you book 'Rambler' it suggests electricity cords.
-- [ ] Details for parts of days, e.g. location, times.
-- [X] Mobile check-off list that stores the check-off status in local storage.
-    - [X] Hold checkbox for indeterminate state
-    - [X] Check-all / uncheck all button
+##### Must have
 - [X] Make games orderable
-- [ ] Enable simultaneous editing of bookings and games
+- [ ] Export to Excel
 - [X] Button material is not listed, put in comments.
 Material field nullable.
     - [X] MB can convert unlisted material into material

+##### Should have
+- [X] Mobile check-off list that stores the check-off status in local storage.
+    - [X] Hold checkbox for indeterminate state
+    - [X] Check-all / uncheck all button
 - [ ] User role for 'Bestuur' that can change users but not roles.
+- [ ] Mijn Dongense Jeugdraad integration
-- [ ] Admin functionality for converting a Material into a MaterialAlias
+- [ ] Details for parts of days, e.g. location, times.
+- [ ] Improve printing
+- [ ] Prune default permissions that are not checked against, also update management import roles: https://docs.djangoproject.com/en/3.0/ref/models/options/#django.db.models.Options.default_permissions

+##### Could have
+- [ ] Suggested material bookings.
+If you book 'Rambler' it suggests electricity cords.
-- [ ] Camera app for quickly adding photos of materials
+- [ ] Enable simultaneous editing of bookings and games
 - [ ] Info button next to bookings for opening material info modal.
     - [ ] For MB: include shortcut for altering material (e.g. category, GM)
+- [ ] Contributors file
+- [ ] Camera app for quickly adding photos of materials
 - [ ] Import games from other events
-- [ ] Contributors file
+- [ ] Admin functionality for converting a Material into a MaterialAlias

-- [ ] Prune default permissions that are not checked against, also update management import roles: https://docs.djangoproject.com/en/3.0/ref/models/options/#django.db.models.Options.default_permissions
+##### Won't have